microsoft/FluidFramework/docs/docs/fluid-handles.md

 ## Why use Fluid Handles?

-- You should **always** use handles to represent and retrieve `fluid objects` as this tells the runtime, and the storage, about the usage of the object.
+- You should **always** use handles to represent `fluid objects` and store them in a Distributed Data Structure (DDS).
+This tells the runtime, and the storage, about the usage of the object and that it is referenced.
 The runtime / storage can then manage the lifetime of the object, and perform important operations such as garbage collection.
-Otherwise, if the object is not referenced by a handle (say by storing it in a DDS), it will be garbage collected.
+Otherwise, if the object is not referenced by a handle, it will be garbage collected.

     The exception to this is when the object has to be handed off to an external entity.
 For example, when copy / pasting an object, the `url` of the object should be handed off to the destination so that it can request the object from the Loader or the Container.
 In this case, it is the responsiblity of the code doing so to manage the lifetime to this object / url by storing the handle somewhere, so that the object is not garbage collected.